seidels/TiDeTree-Tutorial/README.md

 >   - Modify the logger for `BDDeathRate.t:alignment_1` to be for `BDDeathRate.t`.
 >   - Remove the 9 other remaining birth and death rate loggers.
 >
-> You’re welcome to explore the differences between the linked and unlinked XML files.
+> You’re welcome to explore the differences between the linked and unlinked XML files!
 To make it easier to compare the two log files we simply commented out unneeded lines instead of deleting them.

 <figure>